TanoPalazzo14/IRONHACK-M1-ZOMBIE-SHOOTER/README.md

 - Choose your difficulty between `fácil`,`medio` and `dificil`.
 - Zombie boards spawn automatically.
-- Scope follow the `mouse` position.
+- Scope follows the `mouse` position.
 - To shoot press `click`.
-- If clicked on a wooden board score goes up 1.
+- If clicked on a wooden board score goes up `1`.
+- If you ran out of bullets, the gun takes 2 seconds to reload.
-- When timer reaches `0` the game ends.
+- When timer reaches `00:00` the game ends.
 - The final score is displayed on the final page.
 - Restart the game with the `Reintentar` button.